zbysir/lookip/README.md

 # lookip
-Save your publish ip address to AliDns
+Save your public ip address to AliDns

 ## Usage